movestore/movestore.github.io/copilot-r-sdk.md

 ```

 ### Output
 The result of the function must be defined as a return value at the end of the function code.
-Then, this objecct (`data`) can be processed accordingly as input in the next App of the Workflow.
+Then, this object (`data`) can be processed accordingly as input in the next App of the Workflow.
 ```
 rFunction = function(username, password) {
     # Do something